Skip to main content

 }

-For a customer who has a long tenure, high spend, and recent support friction — the kind of customer worth saving:
+For a customer with long tenure, high spend, and recent support friction — the kind worth saving — call /recommend with the flow key.
+(This assumes you’ve populated ds_customer with a row where customer_id = 'cust_7'.)

 -d '{